I feel pretty certain that every person who has an anxiety disorder wonders “Why me?”

 Our bodies are always moving too.
 We seem to always feel the urge to be “doing something”, and even when we are sitting down, we are usually fidgeting or moving some part of our body.
 I am ALWAYS fidgeting.
 Mostly I am a foot bouncer and a toe mover.
 If I am sitting down watching a movie, I bob my feet up and down through the whole thing and curl my toes back and forth through the whole thing.
 I was 35 years old before I even realized I did this.

-We are also always tense.
+We are also frequently tense.
 Scan your body right now.
 Are your shoulders up by your ears?
 Is your jaw tight?
 Are your muscles just generally tight and clenched all throughout your body?
 I even clench my facial muscles…my lips and my cheeks….and I am not aware of it until I do my “scans”.
 The problem is that tense muscles tell your brain that there is a REASON to be tense.
 That is not the message we need to be sending to our brains!

 When your thoughts are moving all the time, and your body never truly rests unless it is asleep, your brains thinks that there is “something going on out there” in our world.
 It thinks you never trust your environment enough to truly let your guard down.
 And if your brain thinks you don’t want to let your guard down, you can bet it’s going to help you out with that and keep that adrenaline flowing.